alice-cai/link/README.md

 ## Description

-*Link* is an Android application that helps students connect with potential employers.
+*Link* is a mobile social media platform designed to help high school and university students access a wide variety of job opportunities and expand their professional network.

 ## How It Works